 4. Louisville Swamp, Louisville Township (map)

 This spot emerged as one of the favorites in our Facebook group, and for good reason: the easy, 2.8-mile loop features beautiful river views and local wildlife.
-And don’t worry: contrary to its name, it’s not very swamp-like — so Fido won’t necessarily need a bath afterward.
+It’s not called a swamp for nothing; water levels do rise often.
+A Facebook Group member recommends inflatable rafts if you go!

 5. Tettegouche State Park, Silver Bay (map)